Rookie12910/learning-github/README.md

 # learning-github
-this repo is created for the purpose of learning about github
+This repo is created for the purpose of learning about github!